 MiRobot is developing the next-generation automatic robotic milking system for cost-effective, high-performance milking in medium and large dairy farms (150 to >1,000 cows).

-MiRobot is developing the next-generation robotic milking systems for cost-effective, high-performance automatic milking in medium and large dairy farms (200 to >3,000 cows).
-Designed as an add-on to conventional milking parlor equipment, MiRobot’s system comprises fully automatic, state-of-the-art robotic arms installed in each milking stall.
-The robotic arms clean, stimulate milk release, attach the milking cluster, and execute post-milking routines, producing a procedure that is uniform, reliable, and of the highest quality.
+MiRobot is developing next-generation robotic milking systems for cost-effective, high-performance automatic milking in medium and large dairy farms (150-1,000+ head).
+Designed as an add-on to conventional milking parlor equipment, MiRobot’s system comprises fully automatic robotic arms installed in each milking stall.
+The robotic arms perform cleaning, stimulating, attaching the milking cluster, and post-milking routines to enable a milking procedure that is very high quality and uniform.

 The MiRobot multi-stall system will allow farmers to –